Chart Color Schemes

 Aveley has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects that could affect this region.
-Notable ones are Stockland Vale Aveley, Stockland Vale in Aveley, Swan Active Ellenbrook Recreation & Aquatic Centre, and Vale Estate (Aveley).
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified ten projects likely to impact the area.
+Key projects include Stockland Vale Aveley, Stockland Vale in Aveley, Swan Active Ellenbrook Recreation & Aquatic Centre, and Vale Estate (Aveley).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.